E-Discovery Field Guide

 Implementing E-Discovery Technology In Smaller Disputes

-Many cases, particularly in Maine, do not lend themselves to applying the full suite of exotic e-discovery technology because the costs of e-discovery would quickly overtake the amount of money at stake in the case.
+Many cases, particularly in ME, do not lend themselves to applying the full suite of exotic e-discovery technology because the costs of e-discovery would quickly overtake the amount of money at stake in the case.
 This is particularly true given the continued pressure on law firms and businesses to reduce litigation costs.
 But as technology improves and costs decrease, cases of all sizes may benefit from implementing new e-discovery tools.
 Such technology might include forensic data collection and analysis to efficiently and thoroughly compile ESI, or analytical software, artificial intelligence, and predictive coding programing to take on tasks previously performed manually (such as sorting responsive and non-responsive documents, screening for privilege and work product, or identifying key documents for the case).
 Law firms and businesses of all sizes should continue to explore e-discovery technology and how it can be leveraged for their cases.

 New Types And Sources of ESI